cyrilzakka/Polaris/README.md

 2. Open `Polaris.xcodeproj` in Xcode
 3. Select your development team in the project settings
 4. Build and run the project (⌘ + R)

+### Liability
+This software is provided "as is", without warranty of any kind.
+By using Polaris, you accept full responsibility for the data collected and how it is used.
+Always obtain proper consent before collecting any data and comply with all applicable privacy laws and regulations.